slonigiraf/whitepaper/slonigiraf/ENG.md

 *Table 1.
 Target audience (7-21 years old people).
 The value of 7-21 strata percent for the rest world was calculated as an average for the countries from the list above.*

-### Work force price
+### Wages of tutors and experts

-To discuss a work force price of tutors and experts we should remember that a student that understood how to be a tutor can potentially go to a educational market out of the school or university and get money for helping other students than their peers.
-Thus we can approximate the wage of a tutor with the lowest wage of teacher in the country that he lives.

-The expert wage should be larger than the tutor wage to motivate most qualified students to become experts.
-As qualified students can find a good position in an online tutoring we can assume that the maximum teacher wage in the country where the expert lives could be a good approximation of the market expert wage.

-We collected teacher wage data per country from [salaryexplorer.com](http://www.salaryexplorer.com/?loc=23&loctype=1&job=123&jobtype=3#browsesalaries) on 2023.01.08.
-From the Table 2 you can see that maximum teacher wage on average is 3.16 times higher that minimum teacher wage.
-Thus **an expert should get 3.16 times more money per 1 minute of their work than a tutor**.
-Teacher wage is minimal in Ethiopia so a tutor will get in Ethiopia the smallest wage in comparison to other countries listed in the table 2.
+When considering the wages of tutors and experts, it's important to note that a student who is skilled at tutoring can earn money by helping other students outside of school or university.
+Therefore, the wage of a tutor can be approximated by the lowest wage of a teacher in the country where they live.
+The wage of an expert should be higher than that of a tutor to incentivize highly qualified students to become experts.
+Since qualified students can find well-paying online tutoring jobs, the maximum teacher wage in the country where the expert lives can be used as an approximation of the market wage for experts.
+According to data from [salaryexplorer.com](http://www.salaryexplorer.com/?loc=23&loctype=1&job=123&jobtype=3#browsesalaries) as of January 8th, 2022, the maximum teacher wage on average is 3.16 times higher than the minimum teacher wage.
+Therefore, **an expert should be paid 3.16 times more per minute of work than a tutor**.
+In Ethiopia, teacher wages are the lowest among the countries listed in the Table 2, so a tutor in Ethiopia will have the lowest wage in comparison to other countries from the table.

 |             | Min | Max | Max/Min |
 | ----------- | ------- | ------- | ------- |